pymor.discretizers.builtin.fv¶

 grid – Instead of using a domain discretizer, the

-can also be passed directly using this parameter.boundary_info – A
+Gridcan also be passed directly using this parameter.boundary_info – A

-is specified.num_values – The number of returned vectors of the solution trajectory.
+BoundaryInfospecifying the boundary types of the grid boundary entities.
+Must be provided ifgridis specified.num_values – The number of returned vectors of the solution trajectory.
 If

-, each intermediate vector that is calculated is returned.time_stepper – The
+None, each intermediate vector that is calculated is returned.time_stepper – The

-is not specified, the number of time steps for implicit Euler time stepping.preassemble – If
+time_stepperis not specified, the number of time steps for implicit Euler time stepping.preassemble – If

-, preassemble all operators in the resultingModel
+True, preassemble all operators in the resultingModel.solver – The

 - Returns: